Electrenator/Tabbly/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/electrenator/tabbly.svg)](https://pkg.go.dev/github.com/electrenator/tabbly)
 [![Go Report Card](https://goreportcard.com/badge/github.com/electrenator/tabbly)](https://goreportcard.com/report/github.com/electrenator/tabbly)

 Ever surprised by how large your tab counter gets within your browser?
 Due to them still being "needed" sometime or when you accumulate some information for an active project?
-Well this silly application is for helping to keep track of that usage and gather personal statistics on which browser window has how many tabs open.
-Could eventually make some pretty graphs of this data.
+Well this silly application helps to keep track of that usage and gather personal statistics on which browser window has how many tabs open.
+Could eventually make some pretty graphs from this data.

 Currently this application supports Firefox and it's development version however there are plans to support other browsers too ([#26](https://github.com/electrenator/tabbly/issues/26)).
 Limitations being that the browsers should save session restore files for this application to read.
 This meaning that browsers like Tor can never be supported.